qweazxsd/Polymer-Simulation/README.md

 # Program's layout

 1. The program will read all the data from the supplied input file, input.txt.
-This file will contain the parameters of the run:
+This file will contain the parameters of the run and must be of a precise format for the program to parce correctly:

  - Polymer Lengths (list of Nm=total number of monomers per polymer)